2mol/juricho.me/content/posts/puzzle-generator.md

 You can then save this as an .svg file, or use some feature/plugin for your vector graphics editor to insert this.

-This is so dumb, but these kind of quick & hacky solutions make me so happy!
+This is so dumb, but these kind of quick & hacky solutions make me very happy!
 Obviously if you wanted to export an hundred of these you could easily display the svg string, or even hook it up to a button that copies it into your clipboard.
 If you know of a way to make elm download an svg file generated from this, let me know.

 ## Conclusion